Korean kitchenware

 • Cuts faster than knives and reduces cleaning.

-Kitchen scissors are an absolute must-have in Korean kitchen appliances.
+Kitchen scissors are an absolute must-have Korean kitchen utensil and one of the most iconic authentic Korean utensils passed down through generations.
 If a foreigner asked me, ‘What is the first essential Korean kitchenware I should buy?’
 I would immediately say kitchen scissors!
 Korean BBQ?
 We cut the meat with scissors right on the grill.
 Korean pancakes (jeon)?
 Foreigners often use a knife, but Koreans always use scissors to cut them faster and easier.

 To cut kimchi, Koreans prefer scissors over a knife and cutting board.
 A cutting board is harder to clean and absorbs kimchi stains, so we simply use scissors to avoid extra cleaning.